ASIA MARKETS: Asian Markets Largely Gain, Though Regulatory Moves Weigh In China, Hong Kong

 Oil futures started the week higher, reversing some of Friday's pullback.
 Both the U.S. and global benchmarks were 0.3% higher in early Asian trading.

-Also, bitcoin continued to pull back, recently changing hands at $16,000, according to CoinDesk.
+Bitcoin continued to pull back, recently changing hands at $15,700, according to CoinDesk.
 It was at $17,000 over the weekend.

 (END) Dow Jones Newswires